microsoft/vscode-docs/docs/editor/workspace-trust.md

 **Limited in Restricted Mode**

-Extension authors can also evaluate their extensions for possible security vulnerabilites and declare that they have **limited** support when running in Restricted Mode.
+Extension authors can also evaluate their extensions for possible security vulnerabilities and declare that they have **limited** support when running in Restricted Mode.
 This means they may disable some features or functionality to prevent a possible exploit.

 Extensions can add custom text to the Extensions view Workspace Trust badge explaining the limitation when running in an untrusted folder.